monkphin/Colour-Forge/TESTING.md

 While working on building basic functionality.
 It occurred to me that I would ideally need to test each specific function as I brought it online.
 As such, I commented out the majority of the models.py file and reduced it to just the recipes table with no relationships.
 I then created a new file called reset_db.py whose function was effectively purely to tear down and rebuild the db to save me having to do this manually each time I needed to online a new feature for testing.
 This way, I could keep my data clean and fresh each time a new feature was added.
 This idea came about because I dove in and created the entire DB schema with all relationships in place which when trying to test just adding a recipe name and description caused errors since I had nothing in place to ensure the foreign keys were being updated and that the data was fully linked and working, which caused Werkzueg errors to occur constantly.
 I also added some limited print output the function to ensure the data was being correctly captured before sending to the DB.

 Button debounce
 While working on getting edit functionality fully online I decided to publish the app to Heroku to allow me to get some user testing as things were moving forwards.
 This very quickly highlighted an issue where a user could submit the same recipe multiple times which I' hadn't factored for.
-A simple button disable function was implmented in the Javascript to prevent this from occurring.
+A simple button disable function was implemented in the Javascript to prevent this from occurring.
 Initially this is only on the add_recipe page, but ideally it needs to be implemented on all pages that have a form/button that allows a user to modify the database.
-Several examples for how to do this via Jquery were found, with [this stack overflow](https://stackoverflow.com/questions/97962/debounce-clicks-when-submitting-a-web-form) article being particularly useful

 ### add recipe
 <details>